joshuabrownenz/joshuabrownenz/README.md

 ## Joshua Browne
-👨‍💻 Software Engineer & Automation Enthusiast
+👨‍💻 Full Stack Developer & Future Software Engineer

 ### What I Do
 Software Engineering Student @ The University of Auckland (Future class of 2025)